-At Westwood, new commercial development proposals will be expected to demonstrate specific measures to encourage customers to arrive at the site by means other than car.
-Such measures could include restricting total levels of car parking provision and would be the subject of a legal agreement.
+At Westwood, new commercial development proposals will be expected to demonstrate specific measures to encourage at least 20% of customers to arrive at the site by means other than car.
+Such measures will include restricting total levels of car parking provision as follows and will be the subject of a legal agreement.

-- 1) car parking provision in new development at the indicative maximum level set out in the guidance at Appendix C will require specific justification. - 2) where new development is proposed at sites with existing car parking then shared use of car parking will be expected and total provision, assessed on the basis of resultant total floor space of existing and new development, shall not exceed the maximum levels of provision referred in Appendix C. - 3) where extensions to premises are proposed then no new car parking provision will be permitted.
-Replacement of any car parking lost as a result of such development will not be permitted unless special justification can be demonstrated. - 4) Proposals for development that may impact upon demand for car parking will be considered in light of compatibility with the Westwood Relief Strategy.
+- 1) Car parking provision in new development exceeding 90% of the indicative maximum level set out in the guidance at Appendix C will require specific justification. - 2) Where new development is proposed at sites with existing car parking then shared use of car parking will be expected and total provision, assessed on the basis of resultant total floor space of existing and new development, shall not exceed the maximum levels of provision referred in Appendix C.

+- 3) Where extensions to premises are proposed then no new car parking provision will be permitted.
+Replacement of any car parking lost as a result of such development will not be permitted unless special justification can be demonstrated. - 4) Proposals for development that may impact upon demand for car parking will be considered in light of compatibility with the Westwood Relief Scheme.